-Compensation awards for sexual assault claims in San Francisco
+Compensation awards for sexual assault cases in San Francisco

-As of 2018, adult victims of sexual assault have 10 years from the date of the injury, or three years from the discovery of any related illnesses, to file a civil claim.
+As of 2018, adult victims of sexual assault have 10 years from the date of the injury, or three years from the discovery of any related illnesses, to file a civil case.

 Compensation awarded for the damages that you suffered at the hands of your attacker may include: